QuTech-Delft/quantuminspire/README.md

 Afterwards, running `qi --help` should show a help menu.

-> **⚠️** Installing quantuminspire using pipx **inside a conda environment** may cause dependency conflicts with other packages.
+> **⚠️** Installing quantuminspire using pipx **inside a conda environment** may cause conflicts with other packages.
 This can result in unexpected behavior and prevent you from using the tool correctly.
 To avoid these issues,
 > it is strongly recommended to install and run pipx on your system instead.
 The [pipx installation guide](https://github.com/pypa/pipx) details how you can use different package managers (eg. brew, apt and scoop) to achieve this.

 ## Using the CLI to login